mariamgamal70/Digital-filter-designer/README.md

 ```

 ### Project Features
-Website has the following feature:-
+Website has the following features:
 > 1. A plot for the z-plane with the unit circle, where the user can place different zeros and poles.
 The user can also
 make the following modifications:

--Modify the placed zeros/poles by dragging them:
+- Modify the placed zeros/poles by dragging them:
--Click on a zero or pole and delete it
+- Click on a zero or pole and delete it
--Clear all zeros or clear all poles or clear all
+- Clear all zeros or clear all poles or clear all
--Has the option to add conjugates or not for the complex element
+- Has the option to add conjugates or not for the complex element

 > 2. Visualize the corresponding frequency response for the placed elements (One graph for the magnitude
 response and another graph for the phase response):

 > 3.Upon finishing the filter design and visualizing the filter response, the user should be able to:
+>
 - Apply the filter on a lengthy signal (minimum of 10,000 points) as if it is a real-time filtering process and visualize the difference between input and output signal.

 > 4. Correct for the phase by adding some All-Pass filters through a library of all-pass filter or through a custom-built all-pass that the user can visualize.